zimmertr/TJs-Kubernetes-Service/README.md

 # Problems

+1) The command `qm` in Proxmox does not support provisoning a network interface when performing a clone from a template.
+This means that qemu will automatically configure a NAT and inject network configuration on the 10.0.2.0/24 address space.
+Causing DNS problems on the VM that will prevent Ansible from successfully connecting before the timeout while `UseDNS no` is not set in your `sshd_config` on the VMs.
+Which, unfortunately, would require Ansible to undo.
+This catch 22 situation means that templates are NOT able to be used for the `qcow2` solution effectively tripling the deployment duration.
+More information can be found here: https://serverfault.com/questions/937465/ansible-fails-at-gathering-hosts-presumably-because-ssh-is-slow-to-connect-se
+2) The `proxmox_kvm` module is out of date and does not support cloudinit related api calls.
+Meaning shell commands must be used instead to perform `qm create` tasks.
-1) There is a bug in either the `4.15.18` Linux kernel or in the `br_netfilter` module.
+3) There is a bug in either the `4.15.18` Linux kernel or in the `br_netfilter` module.
 Preventing the LXC strategy from being a viable solution due to pod networking never being able to work.
 More information can be found here: https://github.com/lxc/lxd/issues/5193#issuecomment-431872713A A cluster can still be provisioned without pod networking, for what it is worth.